otacke/h5p-todo/README.md

 ### Spot the mistakes
 The teacher can write a text including deliberately misspelled words/wrong punctuation marks.
 The student needs to spot the mistakes, mark and correct them.

+### Content Type: Visualization
+Wrapper for https://www.chartjs.org to have multiple chart options in one content type.